iilab/openmentoring-content/en/topics/understand-4-digisec/3-metadata/1-2-takeaways.md

 ---
-title: Key takeaways
+title: Learn about
 published: true
 ---
-Key takeaways from this section include:
-- What is metadata?
+- What metadata is
-- Where can I find metadata?
+- Where you can find metadata
-- How can metadata expose me or my connections?
+- How metadata can expose you or your connections